B-Galati/yousign-php-client/README.md

 # YouSignClient (Work in progress...)

-A PSR compliant Http Client for consuming YouSign API
+A PSR compliant Http Client for consuming Yousign API